jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

     Load all the XML data into the tree.
     Gets called automatically when the GUI starts, but will need to be called manually, if a tree is added to the GUI after it has been started.

+* `.refreshTree(title)`
+    Will destroy and recreate the tree, including any newly added XML data.

 #### Set Trees
+* `.setTreeEditable(title, value=True)`
+    Determines if text elements of the tree can be changed.

 * `.setTreeClickFunction(title, func)`
     Register a function to call when an item is clicked.
     Will receive the name of the tree, and an `id` attribute, if set in the XML.